n-s-kiselev/hellow-world/README.md

 # hellow-world
 test
-this line I have added in the "some-experiment" brunch
+This line I have added in the scnd brunch I made on my Ubuntu mashine this line I have added in the "some-experiment" branch